 There is an in-built calculator in the numeracy section.

-- If you require CSPA as part of Course Admissions Requirements, bookings can be made through the TAFE SA Infoline, free call 1800 882 661.
+- If you require CSPA as part of Course Admissions Requirements, bookings can be made by calling TAFE SA on 7210 3500.

 - Participants must arrive in time to find parking, sign-in and provide ID.
 Those that arrive after the nominated start time may not be admitted.